fnechans/falconry/docs/usage/quickstart.rst

 However, user may want to interupt the programm, or there may be a crash.
 In that case it may be usefull to use ``start_safe()`` function.
 It calls the ``save()`` function in case of interrupt or crash, which saves all managed jobs in a data.json file.
 To load previous instance of the manager then simply call::

     mgr.load()

+More details on manager setup can be found in the ``manager`` module documentation.

 ---------------
 Example program